N1nsQ/WageWizard/Documentation/setup_instructions.md

 ## Setup backend

-- Edit the `appsettings.json` file and update the connection string with your database name.
+- Open the `appsettings.json` file
-- Open `Program.cs` and review the `AddCors` configuration.
+  - Update the connection string with your database name (e.g. WageWizard).
-  - Replace `.WithOrigins("http://localhost:5173")` with the correct origin and port used by your frontend application.
+  - Verify that the `AllowedOrigin` value matches the URL and port used by your frontend application (for example, `http://localhost:5173`).

 ## Setup frontend